 - 1 medium onion sliced

-Arrange the onion slices over the chicken.
+- Arrange the onion slices over the chicken.
 Bake for 1 hour, basting every 10 minutes, until the internal temperature of the chicken reaches 155 degrees.
-If you want crisper skin, switch the oven to boil and roast it under the heat for a few more minutes.
+If you want crisper skin, switch the oven to broil and roast it under the heat for a few more minutes.